GleViDe/BaSP-M2023/README.md

 - Week-03 contains this HTML structure styled with CSS using the pixel perfect method.
 - Week-04 contains this HTML structure styled with CSS using Responsive design with Mobile First method.
 You can find this design in [link](https://glevide.github.io/BaSP-M2023/Week-04)
 - Week-05 contains a very simple web page structure, with javascript files related to it.
 You can find these exercises in [link](https://glevide.github.io/BaSP-M2023/Week-05)
+- You can find this design in [link](https://glevide.github.io/BaSP-M2023/Week-06/views)

 ## Technology contained in this repository